ShorelineCrypto/nengcoin/doc/build-osx.md

 Rerunning "openssl version" should now return the correct version.

-Above step may not work for MacOsX El Capitan, insert below into ~/.bash_profile  file and reboot the machine.
+Above step may not work for macOS El Capitan or Mojave, insert below into ~/.bash_profile  file and reboot the machine.